jasmineuchil/MongoPython/README.md

 cd MongoPython
 ```
 After cloning the repository to your system, Update username, password, hostname and port number for all the `.py` scripts

-## Deploy your Application to RedHAt Openshift

-To install pymongo in your Openshift system, make sure you have installed python3 (along with PIP) and then `import pymongo`

 ## Performing CRUD operations : Working With Databases, Collections, and Documents